 The fees may seem high, but they are actually less than you’ll pay at consignment shops and many other online marketplaces.

 Another benefit of selling your fine china on eBay is that you have other comparable listings you can look at.
-Finding comparable listings means you can get a better idea of what price point to list your fine china pieces for.
+Finding comparable listings means you can get a better idea of what price point to list your pieces for.

 When selling on eBay, remember that you’ll need to choose whether you’ll have buyers pay for shipping or if you’ll pay for it yourself.
 If you’re choosing to include shipping in your price, consider the cost of shipping the pieces as you set your price.